juntyr/compression-safeguards/README.md

 - `sign` (sign-preserving):

     Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
-The sign for NaNs is derived from their sign bit, e.g. $sign(-\text{NaN})=-1$.
+The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.

 ## Usage